 - Are you wanting to persuade, get commitment or buy in to your cause?

-And I have added number 5 to the list.
+And I have added the following to the list.

 A hierarchy of communication options

 Yet others suggest we consider our communication options as a hierarchy and choose the option that best suits are need.

 “E-mail is great for scheduling and confirming meetings, phone is good for quick conversations that require two-way communications and a memo is preferred for long background pieces.
 In-person and scheduled meetings are always the best for any discussion requiring true dialogue and consensus.”

 Change is complicated!
 So lets take every opportunity to talk to each other

 In managing change ace to face discussions are important in building a shared understanding and commitment to the change.

 When we meet and talk with each other we involve the art of ‘turn taking’ which is important for social interactions and lets us know that our message is getting received.
 We are also building ‘brain synchronization‘ between those involved.

 Research from the Human Dynamics Laboratory suggests that when we meet face to face the quality and number of the ideas generated increases.
 So somehow the process of meeting, talking and engaging is a predictor of our productivity.